Of ancestry, antiques and art

 (Photo courtesy of the London Free Press, 2011)

 Mark and James, Grant's sons, are the fourth generation in a family tradition.
 In 2002 the Gardner brothers both graduated from the renowned Reppert's School of Auctioneering located in Auburn, Indiana.
-James is director of online auctions handling specialized collections such as artwork (Canadian and International fine art, Asian, Inuit and First Nations), figurines and estate vehicles and Mark conducts the Tuesday evening live auctions which include everything from designer jewellery to antique furnishings.
+James is director of online auctions handling specialized collections such as Canadian and International fine art, figurines and estate vehicles and Mark conducts the Tuesday evening live auctions which include everything from designer jewellery to antique furnishings.
 In 2005 Jason Gardner retired after a career of over 60 years as an auctioneer and appraiser.
 His extensive knowledge of antiques was often called upon and appreciated after his retirement.

 (Photo courtesy of Our London, 2015)